 Stand Up Comedy, Special Events, Event of the Week

 Two items minimum

 Friends, as of November 19, 2013 are Chad Riden, Dusty Slay and Brian Bates.

-“Chad Riden – good guy.
-Been through a lot.
-His heart’s heavy.
-World’s weighing on Chad.
-Weighs heavy on Chad.
-He’s got a burden.. but he’s a funny guy.
-It makes him a funny guy.
-That burden makes him funny.” - Marc Maron, WTF episode 209 (September, 2011) & in Marc’s book “Attempting Normal.”
+"Chad's a good guy.
+He's been through a rough divorce and his heart is heavy; he's got a burden.
+That burden makes him funny." – Marc Maron, WTF episode 209 (September, 2011) & in Marc’s book “Attempting Normal,” on page 175.

 Over the course of a weekend in February 2011, Doug Stanhope called Chad Riden “wicked funny” once, “fucking brilliant” twice, and “stupid” only one time.